learn-co-curriculum/phrg-css-manifests/README.md

 ### Loading a Manifest File in your layout

-Nothing special here, when you say javascript_include_tag it will see if it's a manifest an act accordingly loading all the dependencies or it will simply create a script tag for the single JS file.
+Nothing special here, when you say stylesheet_link_tag it will see if it's a manifest an act accordingly loading all the dependencies or it will simply create a style link tag for the single CSS file.

-When you see javascript_include_tag application you think 1 file was loaded but actually many were.
+When you see stylesheet_link_tag application you think 1 file was loaded but actually many were.

-Show the student that there is a script tag for each file in the manifest.
+Show the student that there is a style link tag for each file in the manifest.

 Show how to debug manifest files that require files that can't be found.